City of Launceston

 - A smaller percentage of local workers who travelled by bus (1.4% compared to 2.8%)

-The largest changes in the method of travel of work of the workforce in the City of Launceston between 2011 and 2016 were:
+The largest changes in the method of travel to work of the workforce in the City of Launceston between 2011 and 2016 were:

 - Car, as passenger (-386 local workers)